Calls for evidence

 In August 2022, the Inquiry issued Do Not Destroy letters to 152 organisations and individuals it considered may hold information relevant to the Inquiry’s work.
 The purpose of these letters was to remind those parties to ensure they retain all information they consider may be relevant to the Inquiry’s Terms of Reference, across all communications platforms.

-This was intended to ensure, as far as possible, that, as the Inquiry gathers information for its investigations, the appropriate information can be made available.
+This was intended to ensure, as far as possible, that the appropriate information is made available as the Inquiry continues its investigations.

 You can view the text of these letters here.